HyperCrowd/jquery-ui/README.md

 issues:

-All optional fields should have light grey text that says "optional" that disappears as soon as the user clicks on it

 The video fetching scheme is not correct.
 Although we are given a uri for each video, I do not want to expose the s3 bucket that the video is contained in.
 Please use the video id (upload.id) and then use that against "/v1/download/video/{vid_id}".
 Assume that this will be either a FileResonse, a StreamingRespose or a redirect to an actual file.